dawnbreaks/mysql2redis/README.md

 ## Performance test
-   In my poor labtop, 10,000 row data were put into redis in 0.4 second.
+   In my poor labtop, 10,000 row data were synced into redis in 0.4 second.